 But Detroit remains a deeply distressed city.
 Its population has dwindled and is now only slightly higher than when Central Station was built.
 It has among the highest rates of violent crime, unemployment and poverty in the nation, and it has recently been ranked as the least desirable city in the country to live.

-Detroit’s future will depend not only on massive investments from companies like Ford, but on the spirit of residents in this resilient city.
+Detroit’s future will depend not only on massive investments from companies like Ford but on the spirit of residents in this resilient city.
 One promising sign: The vandal who stole the wrought-iron clock that greeted visitors at the station has offered to return it.
-“I loved that clock,” he wrote in anonymous email, “and I loved that station.”
+“I loved that clock,” he wrote in an anonymous email, “and I loved that station.”
 That is a good start.

 Steven M. Gillon, a professor of history at the University of Oklahoma, is the Scholar-in-Residence at HISTORY.
 He has authored numerous books on American history, including the recent Separate and Unequal: The Kerner Commission and the Unraveling of American Liberalism, (Basic, 2018)